 Hancock Shaker Village began in the late 1780s, when nearly 100 Believers consolidated a community on land donated by local farmers who had converted to the Shaker movement.
-By the 1830s, with a great many more conversions and further land acquisitions, the community had peaked in population with more than 300 Believers and more than 3,000 acres.
+By the 1830s, with a great many more conversions and additional land acquisitions, the Shaker community peaked in population with more than 300 Believers and more than 3,000 acres.

-The Shakers were proficient in a wide variety of crafts, trades, and industries, including woodworking and metalworking, basketry, broom making, and others.
+The Shakers were proficient in a wide array of crafts, trades and industries, including woodworking and metalworking, basketry, spinning, weaving and broom making.
 They developed their own water-powered mills for grinding grain, sawing wood, and manufacturing textiles.
-The Shakers were highly regarded for their honesty and industriousness, and for the quality of their products, which they marketed throughout the region and became an important source of income for their communal society.
+The Shakers were highly regarded for their honesty and industriousness, and for the quality of their products, which became an important source of income.

 Have you ever been curious about possible Shaker relatives?
 Enter a last name in our Searchable Hancock Database to find out if there were any residents at Hancock Shaker Village that may be part of your family tree.